 This touches on a final challenge with batteries and their output current – many have a peak output current on their datasheets.
-For extremely low profile batteries, this peak is far below the motor’s Maximum Start Voltage.
-Always check the datasheet of the battery and compare with your proposed motors.
+For extremely low-profile batteries, this peak is far below the motor’s Maximum Start Voltage.
+Always check the datasheet of the battery and compare it with your proposed motors.

 Battery capacities are quoted in milliamp hours, which can be interpreted as how many hours the battery can provide 1mA of current at its rated voltage or how many milliamps it can provide for 1 hour (see “How Long Will It Last?” here).
 However, calculating how long a battery might last with a specific vibration motor is challenging for two reasons.

 First of all, it can be extremely difficult to measure how much current a vibration motor plays across a specific effect.
 If your application makes use of lots of different effects, you might have to estimate expected user behaviour (to verify the frequency of each effect) and the average current draw across each effect.
 An alternative method would be to simply test your chosen battery and motor by repeatedly playing the effect and counting how many you can produce from a single charge.